privacyguides/privacyguides.org/docs/maps.md

 - Apps should be open source.
 - Should have route planning for public transport.
 - Should have real-time traffic information for route planning.
-- Should have advanced features (that users may expect coming from Google or Apple Maps) such as detailed shop/POI information and reviews, topographic maps, and satellite or streetview images.
+- Should have advanced features (that users may expect coming from Google or Apple Maps) such as detailed shop/POI information and reviews, topographic maps, and satellite and streetview images.